tienanh2007/ProfessorVishwanathWebsite/README.md

 This is a website written using nodejs, express for server code and jquery for client.

 ## generateHTML.js
-This file generate HTML files for to serve what is in /public/data folder The function parameter: gHTML.generateHTML(path, parent);
+This file generate HTML files for to serve what is in /public/data folder \n The function parameter: gHTML.generateHTML(path, parent);
 path: path of the data folder
 parent: always leave empty string